-This article has emphasised the centrality of relations between the executive and the parliament, and between the military and political sides in providing effective democratic control.
+This article has emphasized the centrality of relations between the executive and the parliament, and between the military and political sides in providing effective DCAF.
 In Alliance countries, the tensions inherent in these relations have been absorbed through custom and practice and have become an essential element of the dynamic of democratic government.
-Likewise, the same process will have to work its way through in the countries that have made and are making the transition to democracy.
+Likewise, the same process will have to work itself out in the countries that have made and are making the transition to democracy.
 Each country has to manage this process in its own way.
-The final goal is the same - finding an appropriate place for defence and the military in our respective societies.
+The final goal is the same: finding an appropriate place for defense and the military in our respective societies.
 In achieving this goal, ideas and experiences can be shared and lessons learned.
-But the precise route chosen will be determined by the forces and influences at home.
+But the precise route chosen will be determined by forces and influences felt at home.